 For the years ended February 28, 2013, February 29, 2012 and February 28, 2011, reversals of previously established sales incentive liabilities amounted to \$3,350, \$3,662 and \$1,725, respectively.
-These reversals include uncarned and unclaimed sales incentives.
-Uncarned sales incentives are volume incentive rebates where the customer did not purchase the required minimum quantities of product during the specified time.
+These reversals include unearned and unclaimed sales incentives.
+Unearned sales incentives are volume incentive rebates where the customer did not purchase the required minimum quantities of product during the specified time.
 Volume incentive rebates are reversed into income in the period when the customer did not reach the required minimum purchases of product during the specified time.
-Reversals of uncarned sales incentives for the years ended February 28, 2013, February 29, 2012 and February 28, 2011 amounted to \$2,933, \$2,200 and \$977, respectively.
-Unclaimed sales incentives are sales incentives for the years ended by the customer but the customer has not claimed payment within the claim period (period after program has ended).
-Reversals of unclaimed sales incentives for the years ended sales incentives are sales incentives for the years ended February 28, 2013, February 28, 2013, February 28, 2013, February 28, 2013, February 28, 2014 amounted to \$2,933, \$2,200 and \$977, respectively.
+Reversals of unearned sales incentives for the years ended February 28, 2013, February 29, 2012 and February 28, 2011 amounted to \$2,933, \$2,200 and \$977, respectively.
+Unclaimed sales incentives are sales incentives earned by the customer but the customer has not claimed payment within the claim period (period after program has ended).
+Reversals of unclaimed sales incentives for the years ended February 28, 2013, February 28, 2012 and February 28, 2013 amounted to \$417, \$1,462 and \$748, respectively.